Universal Gaussian Quantization with Side Information using Polar Lattices: Proposed Scheme for Universal Quantization

+Further, due to this closeness in joint pdfs, the samples $X^N$ to be quantized can be approximated as $N$ independent copies $\widetilde{X}^N$ of $\widetilde{X}$.
+This is tantamount to viewing $X^N$ as being generated by first generating $\widetilde{A}^N$ and then adding Gaussian noise to it.
+From here on, we will simply view our observations as coming from this new modified distribution.

-The rest of the scheme proceeds as before -- the parties use structured codes to agree on $\widetilde{A}^N$.
+The rest of the scheme proceeds as before, and the parties use structured codes to simulate $\widetilde{A}^N$.
 However, this new auxiliary is still an infinite-precision number.
-The last component of lattice construction in~\cite{Liu19} is the observation that we need not recover $\widetilde{A}_i$s to infinite precision, and it suffices to agree on the $\ell$ least significant bits with $\ell=\mathcal{O}(\log N)$.
+The last component of lattice construction in~\cite{Liu19} is the observation that we need not recover $\widetilde{A}_i$s completely, and it suffices to agree on the $\ell$ least significant bits with $\ell=\mathcal{O}(\log N)$.
+It is useful to note that this choice of $\ell$ together with the lattice $N^{-1/2}\cdot\bZ$ has been crucial in establishing a sub-exponential convergence to the optimal rate-distortion bound $R^\ast (\Delta)$.

-Finally, the scheme in \cite{Liu19} uses Polar codes to simulate and share the $\ell$ least significant bits of each coordinate of $\widetilde{A}^N$ at $\SP$.
-Specifically, $\FP$ uses Polar codes as a covering code to recover the information bits and $\SP$ uses it as a packing code for its channel; the common frozen bits are sampled from shared randomness.
-We elaborate on this further below.
+Finally, the scheme uses Polar codes to simulate and share the $\ell$ least significant bits of each coordinate of $\widetilde{A}^N$ at $\SP$.
+Specifically, $\FP$ uses Polar codes as a covering code to recover the information bits of $\widetilde{A}^N$ at each level $1\leq j \leq \ell$, and $\SP$ uses it as a packing code for the channel from $\widetilde{A}$ to $\widetilde{Y}$; the common frozen bits are sampled from shared randomness.